env.dev

 Neovim: A Developer Guide to the Modern Vim

-Master Neovim: modes, motions, text objects, registers, LSP, Tree-sitter, Lua configuration, and essential plugins.
+Master Neovim: modes, motions, text objects, registers, built-in LSP, Tree-sitter, Lua configuration, lazy.nvim plugins, and macros.

 Neovim is a modern, extensible fork of Vim that keeps full backward compatibility while adding first-class Lua scripting, a built-in LSP client, Tree-sitter integration, and asynchronous job control.
-It is designed for developers who want a fast, keyboard-driven editor that can be shaped into a full IDE.
+It is designed for developers who want a fast, keyboard-driven editor that can be shaped into a full IDE — see the Neovim cheat sheet for a quick reference.

 Neovim is a modal editor — the meaning of each key depends on which mode you are in.
 Understanding modes is the single most important concept for productive editing.